 The Antler Quarterly: What can football scouts teach VC about risk management?

-Football scouts search all corners of the world to find exceptionally talented individuals.
-They look for skill, vision, mental strength, and character, which you could argue are similar to what VCs look for in entrepreneurs.
+Football scouts search the world for exceptional players, looking for skill, vision, mental strength & character.
+Similar to what VCs look for in founders.

 Rosalind Bazany